lhalloran/thermoTIF2PNG/readme.md

 Landon Halloran (www.ljsh.ca)

 ## Description
 Simple script to do a batch conversion of TIFF files from a thermal camera (e.g. SenseFly ThermoMap) to PNG files.
-Useful for rapid analysis of thermal data before more stitching, radiometric, etc.
+Useful for rapid analysis of thermal data before more stitching, radiometric calibration, etc.

 The script can also do a global normalisation of values.